lucic71/Licenta2022/Timeline.md

 To be honest, installing the binaries on the remote env was not such a big deal, we had to issue scp(1) that lasted at most 5 minutes, depending on the network speed.

+### Critique to Tanaka's porting model

+Why is there a need to include "initial source code modifications" in Advance preparations stage?
+I would expect this to be the first phase of the porting process where the team tries to understand the requirements and the peculiarities of the parts involved in porting: dev env, OS, program, target env, documentation and versioning system.
+After the team discusses and has an understanding of how the porting process should look like, they can create a roadmap of the porting process.
+It's foolish to assume that they can make modifications right from the beginning.
+Now that I mentioned the word "roadmap", I think this should be a sub-task in Advance preparations too.
+Me and LucianM (mostly LucianM) did this in [Project milestiones](#proj-milestones-anchor).

+Workstation testing should follow the same sub-task as target testing, the only difference being that the "linked test on target" should be changed to "linked test on WS".
+For this to happen I propose to change this structure:
+  * Workstation testing (this seems to be what we did in qemu)
+    * Standalone testing on WS (tesing per modules/units)
+    * Linked testing on WS (testing the program as a whole)
+  * Target testing (this does not take into account cross-compiling)
+    * File-making
+    * File system creation (is this still relevant?)
+    * Installation on target
+    * Test program creation
+    * Linked test on target
+to the following structure:
+  * Building for remote system (this is not the best title)
+    * File-making (this includes modification to build system)
+    * Installation on remote env (WS or target)
+    * Reviewing inconsistencies between source and remote envs
+    * Solve problems with external dependencies (libraries mostly)
+    * Test program creation (this should be renamed to: create testing infrastructure)
+  * Workstation testing
+    * Standalone testing on WS
+    * Linked testing on WS
+  * Target testing
+    * Standalone testing on target
+    * Linked test on target

+Is it relevant to mention that we also test our to-be-ported program in a WS (which is a terrible name btw) environment?
+I would say yes because working with simulators and emulators is critical when you don't have available hardware or when the costs of testing on hardware are too high.
+On the other hand for a to-be-ported application there should be no difference between a simulated/emulated environment and a "real" environment.

+My last point in this critique is the following: I is it relevant to mention file system creation?
+Shouldn't the OS handle this task or do I miss something essential about systems programming from the 90's?
+I would say it's the second point, the authors should have a strong reason for separating "file system creation" from "adjusting target environment".
+Some other valid option would be that I don't understand what "file system" means in this context and I should read more carefully the paper.